syncfusion-content/xamarin.android-docs/xamarin-android/SfCircularGauge/ranges.md

 ## Ranges Customization

 Ranges start and end values are set by the `StartValue` and `EndValue` properties of the range.
-A range’s UI is customized by the `Color` and `Thickness` properties.
+A range's UI is customized by the `Color` and `Thickness` properties.

 {% highlight c# %}